bratpeki/modern-milkytracker-guide/docs/intro.md

 - **that it is presented in a modern format (Markdown, GitHub standard)** and
 - **that it is clean of stale links and information which was relevant for very old versions**.

-"MilkyTracker" implies MilkyTracker version 1.03.00 on PC devices.
+"MilkyTracker" implies MilkyTracker version 1.03.00 on PC devices.<br>
-Most of the information should still be relevant for older versions and different hardware.
+Most of the information should still be relevant for other versions and/or hardware.

 As for the Markdown code, it is written following these rules: